News

 EO Team

-How Providers Are Interpreting the Shift
+How Providers Are Embracing the Change

 Healthcare providers have long needed clarity, and rescheduling gives them the ability to treat cannabinoid care for symptom management like any other therapeutic category.
 With this shift: